simoninireland/epydemic/doc/implementation/dynamics.rst

 needed any more and be un-posted to remove them from the event queue.

-(To un-post an event you need its event identifier, which is returned by meth:`Dynamics.postEvent`.
+(To un-post an event you need its event identifier, which is returned by :meth:`Dynamics.postEvent`.
 This implies that you need to remember this information for any posted event that you might later want to un-post.
 This isn't an issue in practice, as it's usually very clear which events in a simulation might need to be un-posted.)